Mariusthvdb/custom-icon-color/README.md

 ### Caveats
 Custom-icon-color can't customize everything.
-Entities created in python scripts (you need to set the customization in the script itself) and entities created by several add-ons can't be touched by custom-ui.
+Entities created in python scripts (you need to set the customization in the script itself) and entities created by several add-ons can't be touched by .
 E.g. Home Assistant Google Drive Backup.
 You can work around that by creating template sensors for those entities, which you can again customize in HA.

 ### Not all Lovelace cards are equal